jonas1ara/Windows.devs/README.md

 <img src=/Captures/21.png alt="Debian"/>

-## Prework for .NET developers that use Python on Windows and Linux ✌😁 🖥
+# Prework for .NET developers that use Python on Windows and Linux ✌😁 🖥
-_First we need to add the Microsoft package signing keys to the list of trusted keys and add the package repository_

 <img src=/Captures/23.png alt="Tecnologies"/>